dsnezhkov/racketeer/Docs/README.md

-# Racketeer Project - RaNSomware emulation
+# Racketeer Project - Ransomware emulation toolkit

 The goal of this project is to provide a way for teams to simulate and test detection of common ransomware operation, in a controlled manner, against a set of company assets and network endpoints.